scimma/scimma-admin/doc/local_dev_without_docker.md

 ## Running the application itself

-Note: any changes to `scimma-admin/settings.py` are unnecessary if you're using `local_settings.py`.
+Note: the following changes to `scimma-admin/settings.py` are unnecessary if you're using `local_settings.py`.

 In order to make the application connect to the local database, not a docker container, one small change is required.
 In scimma-admin/settings.py, apply the following patch (currently the line to be changed is 133):